aapoalas/denonomicon/static/contents/types/pointers.md

 type pointer parameters as numbers is the optimal call strategy.
 Returning pointers, whether as type `"buffer"` or `"pointer"`, still always return as numbers or BigInts depending on the numerical value of the pointer.

+### 1.31.0

+Representation of pointers changed from pointer numbers into pointer objects and null.
+The `"pointer"` type parameters can now only be pointer objects or null, both of which are supported by the V8 Fast API and are thus optimal in call strategy.

+Returning a `"pointer"`, `"buffer"`, or `"function"` always returns either a pointer object or null.

 ## Concurrent access and data races